Tent air conditioning is often the only way campers in very warm, humid climates are able to camp in warm seasons.

 Creating an opening in a tent wall can be risky.

-The opening will be closer to the ground than a window, so that it is easier to set up the a/c.
+The opening may need to be closer to the ground than a window, so that it is easier to set up the A/C.

 However, if the tent wall is not modified correctly and carefully, the tent may no longer function.